xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 >* Perform undo.

 7.7.2.
 FailureMoveComponent2 in Source package is moved to Destination package.
->* Option menu is shown for displaying that contained component reference has lost visibility to the referred component.
+>* Options menu is shown for displaying downgrades.
+>>* Check the following items to ensure a downgrade occurred:
+>>>* FailureCasesComponent.FailureMoveComponent2.ModelElementMoveTests::Source::FailureCasesComponent::FailureCasesComponentPackage::InvisibleComponent1 to unassigned
 >* Perform undo.

 7.8 Use Case 4.8  (Uses test model [2.8](#2.8))